zeh-almeida/mublog/src/pages/en-us/posts/project_waterfall.md

 `Business Rules` are being worked on by the crew `as designed` and `following the rules`, maybe we will keep this trip right on schedule, right?

-Right?
+**Right?**

 ### <i class="fa-solid fa-cloud-showers-water"></i> Trying to Stay Above the Weather!

-> No matter how detailed your trip plan was: Weather is a force of it's own, no one can control it.
+> No matter how detailed and planned your trip plan was: Nature is a harsh mistress and is prone to mood swings.

-`The Construction` phase is when the `requirements` and `business rules` take shape "in reality".
+`The Construction phase` is when the `requirements` and `business rules` take shape "in reality".
 Up until this points they were ideals, things that had real importance but were still ethereal.

 Once they reach this phase, however, `the materialization from ethereal to real may not be perfect`.

 Sure, your `design` was extremely clear and precise on the measurements but `someone ordered the wrong bricks` and now `things don't line up`.

-What you said?
-Oh, the paint `should have been sound proof`?
-Well, guess you won't like the sound of what I have to tell you.
+What did you say?
+Oh, the faucet `should have been on the other wall`?
+Can't you just, I don't know, `invert` the room?

 Things like this are so much more common than what we would like, I believe everyone has some kind of story about situations like this.
 Being unpredictable is the flavor of life, I suppose.

 Going for the same song and dance, `things like this are unacceptable in Waterfall` and instantly means the project failed.

+## [>](#index) <i class="fa-solid fa-temperature-quarter"></i>Check Your Engine and Mind the Fuel

+> The trip is proceeding smoothly, just as it should.
+Don't let the engine get hot nor thirsty, we are almost at our destination!

+Can you believe `things got done` already?
+Wow, so much work has been accomplished up until this point and yet, there is some more to be done: we are now entering the `validation phase` of our trip.

+If the very very **VERY** careful and detailed planning made was followed and the `construction phase` went on without a hitch, it is time to make sure things were done correctly and to the letter.
+Since `waterfall` is not really about `feedbacks`, this step _should_ be just a formality, simply a way to demonstrate things are as they should be.

+But life is a box of surprises and [Murphy's Law](https://en.wikipedia.org/wiki/Murphy%27s_law) tends to show up anytime.

+### <i class="fa-solid fa-temperature-high"></i> Well, There's Your Problem!

+Because we are dealing with the `Waterfall`, problems tend to accumulate until they burst.
+The `validation phase` is known for picking on `bad interpretation of requirements`, `incompatible business rules` or simply, a `bad construction job`.

+Didn't we review things before moving to the next step?
+Surely those things were fixed before, right?
+Well, they should have been but not always.

+In the case of `civil construction`, some people have so much experience and knowledge about the processes that they become second nature and don't deviate.
+In things like software, for example, where every solution is different because it is tailored for specific problems, it is quite common to catch stragglers.

+Of course, I should be very clear: this does not mean the team is incompetent or rogue actors.
+Building things is **HARD** and **complicated**, doesn't matter if it's a `calculator app` or a `multi-platform, cloud-ready, do-it-all operating system`.

+Make sure any defect is well documented: it **MUST** include what was expected, what was experienced and why this is wrong.
+This will help the `root cause analysis` and improve the team's `response time` for fixing things.

 ___
 ## [>](#index) <i class="fa-solid fa-person-digging"></i> Still Under Construction